Khoeckman/freebuild-plots/README.md

 id (number) - Id of the player, mainly used to check if they are new.
 Might be used in the future cd (bool) - Check if a function is on cd by setting to 0 and calling a function which should set it to 1.
-And checking if its 1 after permission (byte) - Permission level of the player used to compare against the protection level of a plot rated (byte) [0] - The amount of plots a player rated this hour, may not exceed #{maxRated}
+And checking if its 1 after permission (byte) - Permission level of the player used to compare against the protection level of a plot hasMultiple (1 | unset) - Whether it's possible that the player has multiple plots

-banSeconds (int) - Amount of seconds a player is soft-banned banUnix (int | unset) [0] - Unix timestamp marking the end of the ban banCount (byte) [0] - The amount of times the player got banned hasMultiple (1 | unset) - Whether it's possible that the player has multiple plots
+banSeconds (int) - Amount of seconds a player is soft-banned banUnix (int | unset) [0] - Unix timestamp marking the end of the ban banCount (byte) [0] - The amount of times the player got banned

 unclaimCd (short | unset) [#{unclaimCd}] - Amount of seconds until a player can unclaim their home.
 Is set to #{unClaimCd} when claiming a plot unclaimCdH (short | unset) - formatted hours